Skip to main content

 By default, the server starts with stdio transport — the standard for local MCP connections.
 You’ll see output like:

-INFO: MCP server 'Petstore API' started (transport: stdio)
+INFO: MCP server 'The Cat API' started (transport: stdio)

 Step 5: Connect to an MCP client

 Add your server to your MCP client’s configuration.
-Most clients use a JSON config file:
+Most clients use a JSON configuration file:

 {